jdicioccio/MySuperGenPass/README.md

-### SuperGenPass as a Chrome Extension
+# SuperGenPass as a Chrome Extension

-This is exactly the same version used in http://supergenpass.com/mobile/ And it was adapted to be used as a chrome extension by https://github.com/benol/MySuperGenPass Thanks to benol!
+This is exactly the same version used in http://supergenpass.com/mobile/

+And it was adapted to be used as a chrome extension by https://github.com/benol/MySuperGenPass Thanks to <b>benol</b>!

 However; there were some improvements for performance that makes it hard to investigate if there is any "funny code".
 And also, I didn't really like the idea to get automatic updates of the extension without my approval.
-So, I removed the hooks in manifest.json as well.

 No offense benol.
 Security is very important, right.
-So, I changed a little bit to make it more secure.
+So, I changed a little bit to make it more open to be audited.

 I got rid of unused resources and replaced minified zepto with the one I downloaded myself.
 And also, I compared the supergenpass algorithm with the actual source.
-Finally, I updated the manifest.json to make it not updatable.
+Finally, I removed the hooks in manifest.json to make it not updatable.
 And voila!
 Yet another SuperGenPass based app.

 ## Installation